syamagay/localDB-tools/README.md

   1) Modify and excute setting.sh to change some codes for user

-  * APACHE     : set true if you run this app by apache, or false if not
   * PYTHON3    : set true if you use python3, or false if use python2
-  * IPADDRESS  : where you run this web app ( default : "'127.0.0.1'" )
+  * IPADDRESS  : where you run this web app ( default : "'127.0.0.1'" ... set default number if you use apache system )
   * PORT       : port of mongoDB ( default : "27017" )

   ```